Hartlepool United F.C.: Records and statistics

 The record for most appearances for Hartlepool is held by Ritchie Humphreys, who played 543 matches in all competitions between 2001 and 2013.
 Joshie Fletcher is the club's top goalscorer with 111 goals in all competitions.
 The first player to be capped at international level while playing for Hartlepool was Ambrose Fogarty, when he played for the Republic of Ireland against Spain in 1964.

-Hartlepool's largest league victory was a 10–1 win over Barrow in the Fourth Division in 1959, while the heaviest loss was 10–1 to Wrexham in 1962 also in the Fourth Division.
+Hartlepool's largest league victory was a 10–1 win over Barrow in the Fourth Division in 1959, while the heaviest loss was 10–0 to Middlesbrough U21s in 2026 in the National League Cup.
 Their widest winning margin in the FA Cup was a 10–1 win against St Peters Albion in 1923.
 Hartlepool's record defeat in the FA Cup was by 6–0 against Manchester City in 1976 and Port Vale in 1994.

 The club's highest attendance at Victoria Park was 17,264 against Manchester United in 1957.
 The lowest attendance was 380 in the EFL Trophy against Rochdale in 2016.
 The record attendance of any Hartlepool game was 59,808 at the Millennium Stadium, Cardiff for the 2005 Football League One play-off final.
 Hartlepool's highest average attendance during a league season was 9,248 during the 1951–52 season.

 The youngest player to play for the club is David Foley, who was 16 years and 44 days on his debut against Port Vale in the Football League Second Division on 25 August 2003.
 The oldest player is Dimitrios Konstantopoulos, who played his last match aged 41 years and 15 days against Harrogate Town in the FA Trophy on 14 December 2019.